jmhammond/math-courses/content/calc/chapter3/section2/index.md

 In this section we're going to explore the concept of a location where a function attains *the **average*** or or *mean value*.

-It's not mean :angry: , but mean :abacus:.
+It's not mean 😡 , but mean 🧮.

 We'll start with Rolle's theorem that tells us if something went up and came back down, there had to be a time when its derivative is 0.